frederikseersholm/blast_getLCA/README.md

  - **qseqlength**  Query sequence length
  - **IDp** Identity percentage for the best hit(s)
  - **gapmm** Gaps, mismatches and length of the best alignment(s), separated by underscore
- - **drop** Information on whether the LCA have been dropped to genus or family based on a low identity percent to the best hit(s)
+ - **drop** Information on whether the LCA have been dropped to genus or family level based on a low identity percent to the best hit(s)

 ## Options
 ```